VV1nce/PatternAnalysis-2025/recognition/ADNI_ConvNeXt_49085891/README.md

 ```
 python3 predict.py
 ```
 The variable NUM in `predict.py` can be modified to predict a different number of random samples.
 After execution, it will generate a terminal log that includes classification reprot then generate a confusion matix image.
 A prediction of ramdom selected will also generated.
 By changing `CKPT_PATH` in `predict.py`, original or EMA weight perform different.
-I selected `checkpoint_best.pth` here which have a better performace.
+I selected `checkpoint_best.pth` this time which have a better performace.
 The result in Training Log only uses 'checkpoint_best.pth'.
 The result may different if `checkpoint_best_ema.pth` selected in prediction.
 ### Predict Results

 ![alt text](images/random_predictions.png)